Post doc & research

 sub-questions, or tributaries, reflecting the transitional, circulatory, and uncertain, nature of the developing mud crisis.

 These questions, will be explored, and expanded on, in a continuous, iterative, process between academic and creative works, drawing on fieldwork in Iceland, Greenland, Svalbard, Gotland and Denmark.
-Artistic outputs will take the form of four large-scale visual-cognitive maps, an installation, a book, and narrative-orientated documentary film, with immediate target groups in art and academia and, more widely at the different medias of the public sphere.
+Artistic outputs will take the form of four large-scale visual-cognitive maps, seven exhibitions, a book, and narrative-orientated documentary film, with immediate target groups in art and academia and, more widely at the different medias of the public sphere.

 Preface

-Beneath our feet, landscapes are transforming.
 Muds are in motion.
-Aroundthe planet a new world is born, landscape is melting to ‘mud-scapes.
+Around the planet a new world is born, landscape is melting to ‘mud-scapes.

 For millennia, ‘static muds’ facilitated culture, trade, and the exchange of ideas across legal boundaries.
 Those secure muds are now in motion.